 Omnilert's standard FTP Import utility provides an FTP client to connect to an external FTP server, typically at your own location.
-This works well for many organizations who host their own FTP servers and prefer vendors such as Omnilert to use those servers to retrieve data for processing.
+This works well for many organizations that host their own FTP servers and prefer vendors such as Omnilert to use those servers to retrieve data for processing.

 However, in some cases, it may be preferable to have Omnilert host the FTP server.
 For these cases, Omnilert offers Inbound FTP Processing which allows you to post files to Omnilert via secure FTP (SFTP).
 This allows you to simply use your own SFTP client to post files to Omnilert's servers for immediate processing.

 Please note that Secure FTP (SFTP - SSH File Transfer Protocol) is required on all incoming FTP connections.